Frequently Asked Eyesafe Questions - FAQ

 Software solutions exist that impact blue light and the entire color experience from the display.
-We believe these are inadequate solutions that cause for disrupted interactions and visual display.
+We believe these are inadequate solutions that cause disrupted interactions and visual display.
 These solutions may turn down the blue light but they also impact other colors in the visual display, often causing a yellow, orange or dulled color impact.
-These solutions are also usually set to turn on during night time hours and don’t provide protection during the day.
+These solutions are also usually set to turn on during night time hours and may not provide blue light filtration during the day.
 Comparatively, Eyesafe filters HEV bands of light with more surgical precision.
 Eyesafe® Technology is focused on adherence to ANSI Standards for blue light management, and the filtered removal of 380nm-500nm, while maintaining beautiful visual experience and superior color.

-What portions of the light spectrum does Eyesafe® Filters reduce and why?
+What portions of the light spectrum does Eyesafe Screen Protection reduce and why?

 Within the visible light spectrum, the blue light band ranges from 380nm-500nm.
 Eyesafe has been developed to selectively filter of the portion of the light spectrum and specifically UV light (<380nm) and high-energy visible (HEV) blue light (380-500nm).
 This band of light is more intense and to learn more about blue light click here.